ntrepid8/pyalive/README.md

 PyAlive
 =====

 A simple python script to check if website is up.
-A response code matching an alive code counts as up, anything else is an error.
+PyAlive issued a GET request to the URLs you specify and if a response code matching an alive code counts as up, anything else is an error.

 Alive Codes = {200, 201, 202, 203, 204, 205, 206, 301, 302, 303, 304}